 - the project is already being funded by the federal government.

 During the digital idea pitch, the teams with the most promising submissions will have the opportunity to present their idea to a panel of experts.
 The selected project teams will be invited to the pitch in due course by email and provided with all the necessary information.
-The digital idea pitch of the second round of the idea contest is expected to take place in spring 2023.
+The digital idea pitch of the third round of the idea contest takes place on 18 April, 2023.

 Each project team will have a 12-minute time slot to convince the panel of experts of their idea: